 An employee does not have to tell their employer when they plan to return to work.
 If they do not give an end date, then it will be assumed that the leave will end when the maximum length of leave time has been reached (i.e. 17 or 63 weeks).
 If the employee wants to return to work early, they will need to give four weeks of written notice prior to the date they want to return.

-Maternity benefits under the federal Employment Insurance program are available to employees who are taking an unpaid pregnancy or parental leave.
-For more information about how to claim employment insurance, check out the EI page here.
+Maternity leave benefits under the federal Employment Insurance program are available to employees who are taking an unpaid pregnancy or parental leave.

 Taking a pregnancy or a parental leave can be a nervous time if you don’t know what’s ahead of you.
 It is important to know your rights and what the employer owes you in terms of time off and job security when you return.
 If you have questions about taking a pregnancy or parental leave, be sure to reach out to the qualified team at Achkar Law.